Xomega-Net/Xomega.Docs/docs/generators/data/edm.md

 To run this generator, you need to select it in the model project, and then select *Generate* menu from either the context menu or the top-level *Project* menu.

-You can rerun the generator when you change any objects, fields or types in the model, and would like to generate updated diagrams.
+You can rerun the generator when you change any objects, fields, or types in the model, and would like to generate updated diagrams.
 The layout of any diagrams created via the EDM designer should be preserved after you regenerate the EDM.

 ### Customizing the output